HydrologicEngineeringCenter/OpenDCS-extras/CONTRIBUTING.md

 mvn compile
 ```

-There is a method of unit test avaiable for testing algorithms, it is not complete, if possible please create tests and run them to verify operation.
+There is a method of unit test available for testing algorithms, it is not complete, if possible please create tests and run them to verify operation.

 If you are unsure how to make the test but have enough information (input time series, correct output time series, at various parameters) submit an issue with that information and we will help you set it up.